Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 It's extremely lightweight, makes it easy to pack your gear separately, and the side zippers make it easy to access your gear even with your skis on

 The most distinctive feature is the shape of the opening.
-When you pull the cord, the flap that is integrated with the main body closes like a rain cover.
-To open it, you simply pull the looped tape, and it opens completely, making it very quick to access the contents of the backpack.
-This is especially convenient when it's snowing.
-You can quickly and smoothly take things in and out, so you can work while keeping the contents of the backpack as dry as possible.
-(Minegishi Kenichi )
+When you pull the cord, the flap, which is integrated with the main body, closes like a rain cover.
+To open it, you simply pull the loop-shaped tape and it opens completely, making it very quick to access the contents of the backpack.
+I find it especially convenient when it's snowing.
+Because you can quickly and smoothly take things in and out, you can work without getting the contents of the backpack as wet as possible.
+(Kenichi Minegishi)

 Black Diamond